 The IB Diploma Programme (DP) is the version of the IB program that most people are familiar with, consisting of advanced college-level classes that conclude with standardized exams that are the same for IB students around the world.
 In the Diploma Programme, students are required to take classes in six different subject areas, with at least three designated as Higher Level (HL) and two to three designated as Standard Level (SL).
-These subject areas, and the courses projected to be offered at Campus International, are listed here:
+These subject areas, and the courses offered at Campus International, are listed here:

 - Group 1 (Language & Literature): Language & Literature HL (2 year course)

-- Group 2 (Language Acquisition): Spanish, Arabic, or Chinese B SL (1 year course) or HL (2 year course*)
+- Group 2 (Language Acquisition): Spanish, Arabic, French or Chinese B SL or HL (2 year course*)

-- Group 3 (Individuals & Societies): History HL (2 year course), two SL Electives to be decided (1 year courses)
+- Group 3 (Individuals & Societies): History HL (2 year course), Psychology (1 year course)

-- Group 4 (Science): Physics SL (1 year course); Chemistry SL (1 year course); Environmental Systems & Societies SL (1 year course); Sports, Exercise, & Health Science SL (1 year course); Design Technology HL (2 year course); Computer Science HL (2 year course)
+- Group 4 (Science): Chemistry SL (1 year course); Environmental Systems & Societies SL (1 year course); Design Technology HL (2 year course); Computer Science HL (2 year course)

 - Group 5 (Math): Mathematics: Applications & Interpretation SL (2 year course); Mathematics: Analysis & Approaches SL (2 year course*)